 Councillor Barbara Murdoch says there are two things you need to keep close at hand to succeed as a councillor – the Good Governance Guide and the Local Government Act.
 You should download them onto on your ipad or computer, carry them with you and make a habit of checking your facts.

-Barbara was first elected to the Shire of Indigo in 2005 and is the 2013 Mayor, and she shares some practical reflections about good governance.
+Barbara was first elected to the Shire of Indigo in 2005.
+She has been re-elected several times since, including a term as Mayor.
+She shares some practical reflections about good governance.

-“I was part of the development group for the new Good Governance Guide, undertaken by LGPro, MAV and VLGA in 2012, and in my view if you don’t use it you are likely to slip up.
+“I was part of the development group for the Good Governance Guide, and in my view if you don’t use it you are likely to slip up.
 There is a lot to get your head around in local government and legislation is changing all the time.
 However, even for a new councillor, ignorance is no excuse and you need to do your homework.

 The Good Governance Guide will help you interpret the Local Government Act.
 It is there to help manage your relationships with other councillors and the community and support you to work in a fair and open manner and follow the rules.